-REQUIRED FORMS: Students who participate in research projects, community placements or project work abroad must file the following paperwork one month prior to departure.
+REQUIRED: Students who participate in research projects, community placements or project work abroad must complete the Mandatory Online Clearance Process one month prior to departure.
 For exceptions on the deadline, please contact the International Programs.
 Please note: Placements facilitated by an Oxy professor and anytime there is OXY funding involved-even when the experiences are not for credit we require the documents listed below.

 Passport - You must have a valid passport for international travel and it must be valid 6 months after return from your sojourn.
 If your passport will expire before then, renew it immediately. http://travel.state.gov/passport/passport_1738.html

 Immunizations - Print and read the health information and recommendations on the Centers for Disease Control (http://wwwnc.cdc.gov/travel/) and the World Health Organization (http://www.who.int/en/) website to for your host country/region.
 Take the immunization recommendations of these experts seriously!

 Print and read the following documents for your country from the US Department of State (http://www.state.gov/) website:

 Thoroughly review the US Department of State Travel information website for travel considerations, visa requirements and other important information about your destination. (http://www.state.gov/travel/)

 Find emergency medical facilities for your city by going to the US Embassy website of your country.
 U.S. embassies and consulates abroad maintain lists of hospitals and physicians.
 You can visit U.S. Embassy and Consulate web sites around the world at http://usembassy.state.gov/.]